Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data: Analysis based on imputed data matrix

-For notational simplicity, we use $F$ and $F^0$ interchangeably (that is, we may suppress the superscript ``0" from $F^0$, $F_0^0$, $F_m^0$ and $F_t^0$).
+For notational simplicity, we use $F$ and $F^0$ interchangeably (that is, we may suppress the superscript ``0" from $F^0$, $F_o^0$, $F_m^0$ and $F_t^0$).
 The same is true for $\Lambda$ and $\Lambda^0$.
 They represent the true quantities.
-Their estimated values will have a tilde.
+With these notations, we have